Outside Consulting and Other Commitments

 - Outside Commitment

-- Outside consulting or other activities, paid or unpaid, that are beyond the scope of the individual's University employment responsibilities.
+- Outside consulting or other activities performed on behalf of an external entity, paid or unpaid, that are beyond the scope of the individual's University employment responsibilities.

 - Outside Consulting

-- An outside commitment that is paid professional service intended to further the interests of an outside party, regardless of whether such services are provided as an employee of the outside party, an independent contractor, a business owner, or as a director or manager.
+- An outside commitment that is paid professional service intended to further the interests of an external entity, regardless of whether such services are provided as an employee of the outside party, an independent contractor, a business owner, or as a director or manager.

 - Outside Professional Commitment

-- An outside commitment that utilizes the same professional expertise that the individual employs in their University responsibilities.
+- An outside commitment performed on behalf of an external entity that utilizes the same professional expertise that the individual employs in their University responsibilities.

 - Professional and Administrative Employee